KenyC/maths-preview/Readme.md

 cargo b --release
 ```

-The program relies on some Rust crates and the GTK3 library.
+The program depends on some Rust crates and the GTK3 library.
 Cargo will take care of the Rust dependencies but you will need to install the GTK3 library and its development files yourself.
 The steps to install the development files needed for GTK3 depend on the OS and distribution.
 On Debian/Ubuntu: `sudo apt install libgtk-3-dev`.

 When build is complete, the executable should be under `target/release/maths_preview`.
 You can add it to your PATH, e.g. by copying it to in `~/bin`.